-What is Never Alone
+What is Never Alone?

 A project Spearheaded by the Anchorage-based Cook Intel Tribal Council (CITC), Upper One games, and the native Iñupiat people of Alaska.
-Never Alone is a game that aimed to bring the folklore of Alaskan Natives to new generations both inside and outside the culture itself.
+Never Alone is a game that aims to bring the folklore of Alaskan Natives to new generations both inside and outside the culture itself.
 On one level, this is an astonishing little insight into a largely unfamiliar world that I would have previously been uninterested in.

 On the other, it's a 2D puzzle platformer in which you take control of two characters, A young Iñupiat girl named Nuna and her fox companion, and navigate the treacherous Alaskan wilderness.
-As per usual, with these sorts of message or story-driven games, it succeeds far more at being a narrative experience than a truly competent gameplay experience.
+As usual, with these sorts of message or story-driven games, it succeeds far more at being a narrative experience than a truly competent gameplay experience.

-I must say that this appears to be a Co-op focused game.
-I have only experienced the single-player due to only owning one Xbox controller, so if you’re looking for an opinion of Never Alone as a Co-op title, you will not find it here.
+I must say that this appears to be a co-op-focused game.
+I have only experienced the single-player due to only owning one Xbox controller, so if you’re looking for an opinion of Never Alone as a co-op title, you will not find it here.
 The opening cinematic sets the tone perfectly.
 Depicted in a seemingly genuine Native Alaskan drawing style with a narration in the native tongue, telling of an unrelenting blizzard that has swept the land.
 These cinematics are a definite high point.

-You are then put into the shoes of Nuna, and this is where things start to get a little shaky.
-Moving Nuna around feels cumbersome and unresponsive, slightly reminiscent of Little Big Planet’s rather slow-moving platforming.
-It is, however, perfectly serviceable for the first parts of the game.
-When the game starts throwing precision puzzles at you, it really demonstrates how lacking the controls actually are.
 You are given a projectile known as a Bola a little way into the game, which is then used in many of the puzzles after.
 You are required to hit very small targets in sometimes very tense situations.
 The choice to map the action of throwing the Bola onto the imprecise right analog stick with no indication of where the projectile will land results in many frustrating trial and error attempts, with the Bola missing multiple times and a fair few deaths.

 Jumping feels floaty and inexact.
 The distance covered by your jump, for example, never really feels the same.
 I ended up overshooting or just missing ledges multiple times when asked to make a quick jump to get away from danger.
 Again, this isn't really that big an issue for the majority of the game, but the controls just don't adapt that well to the few instances where quick precision platforming is needed.